 And, of course, make sure you provide your cat with plenty of other scratching surfaces, like scratching posts and pads, so they have somewhere else to scratch besides your carpet.
 Cats like to scratch horizontally as well as vertical surfaces.

-If the cat scratching is really becoming a problem, you can consider using cat nail caps.
+.
 They are actually not difficult to apply, do not hurt the nails underneath and can solve the problem in an instant.
 I have written in detail here about cat nail caps

 and how to use them.